TYPuzzler/TYPuzzler.github.io/reports/Week 6 Report.md

 ## 2. What We Did
 - Created a beta version of our project
 ## 3. Plans / Goals
+- Continue implementing goals of our project, especially the puzzle reward use case
+- Provide comprehensive documentation
 ## 4. Meeting Agenda
 - Discuss negative observations of current process
+- Discuss what components of our project are most important to focus on next
 # Contributions
 ## 1. Last Week's Plans / Goals
 ### Margaret